quiverjs/doc-old/FBP.md

 ### Dependency Management

-Quiver component graph is composed at [_constructor level_](core/04-handler-builder.md).
+Quiver component graphs are composed at [_constructor level_](core/04-handler-builder.md).
 Quiver constructors are plain functions with standard signatures to accept at least a `config` parameter, which is used to inject dependencies to the component.
 Therefore it is very easy to reconfigure components simply through basic programming.

 ### Input/Output Count